nymous/pydantic-vault/README.md

 ### Configuration

-You can configure the behaviour of Pydantic-vault in your `Settings.Config` class, or using environment variables:
+You can configure the behaviour of Pydantic-Vault in your `Settings.Config` class, or using environment variables:

 | Settings name              | Type                  | Required | Environment variable     | Description                                                                                                                      |
 |----------------------------|-----------------------|----------|--------------------------|----------------------------------------------------------------------------------------------------------------------------------|